 Nahal El Al is the southernmost strong river in the Golan Heights.
 The canyon part of the stream, between Moshavim Eliad and Avnei Eitan; has been defined as an “Eli Al” nature reserve that covers an area of approximately 2,107 dunams.
 In its shallow eastern part, the waters of Nahal El Al are captured in the Bnei Yisrael reservoir near Hispin, one of the largest water reservoirs in the Golan.

-The stream passes through the reserve in a channel that deepens as the stream descends and during it creates several waterfalls, including the “White Waterfall” and the “Black Waterfall”; and several natural and artificial pools, including the natural “Cow Hill” and “Ein Noked” and the artificial “Ein Keif” that receive Their waters as a result of flowing from the ribs of the channel.
+Hiking Nahal El Al is super fun!
+The stream passes through the reserve in a channel that deepens as the stream descends and during it creates several waterfalls, including the “White Waterfall” and the “Black Waterfall,” and several natural and artificial pools, including the natural “Cow Hill” and “Ein Noked” and the contrived “Ein Keif” that receive Their waters as a result of flowing from the ribs of the channel.